andrewjstryker/vim-configuration/README.md

   without requiring you to do anything after configuring your vimrc.

 - [**goyo.vim**](https://github.com/junegunn/limelight.vim): distraction free
   writing.
-This plugin removes status bars and numbering when you need to focus on writing.
+This plugin removes status bars and numbering when you want focus.

 - [**limelight.vim**](https://github.com/junegunn/limelight.vim): hyper-focussed
   writing.
 This is mostly useful as a compliment to Goyo.